StarRocks/starrocks/docs/en/loading/Flink-connector-starrocks.md

 ### Flink CDC Synchronization (schema change supported)

-[Flink CDC 3.0](https://github.com/ververica/flink-cdc-connectors/releases) framework  released by Flink can be used to easily [build a streaming ELT pipeline from CDC sources](https://ververica.github.io/flink-cdc-connectors/master/content/overview/cdc-pipeline.html) (such as MySQL, Kafka) to StarRocks.
+[Flink CDC 3.0](https://github.com/ververica/flink-cdc-connectors/releases) framework can be used to easily [build a streaming ELT pipeline from CDC sources](https://ververica.github.io/flink-cdc-connectors/master/content/overview/cdc-pipeline.html) (such as MySQL, Kafka) to StarRocks.
 The pipeline can synchronize whole database, merged sharding tables, and schema changes from sources to StarRocks.